msharma24/serverless-microservices/README.md

 # Services Tier
 1 *UserService* - API Gateway REST API with Proxy Lambda function.
-The UserService exposes the following endpoints.
+The UserService exposes the following endpoints to maintain and manage user.

 `/add-user/{dict}`   - The `email` address and the `username` must always be unique - A duplicate record will result in Transaction Canceled error.
 ```